Finding Dory is the Summer Adventure You Won't Forget

 Want Another Take?
 Watch Our Video Review of Finding Dory

-Set one year after the events of Finding Nemo, the friendly-but-forgetful Dory (Ellen DeGeneres) suddenly remembers the whereabouts of her parents.
+One year after the events of Finding Nemo, friendly-but-forgetful Dory (Ellen DeGeneres) suddenly remembers the whereabouts of her parents.
 Determined to find them, she, Marlin (Albert Brooks), and Nemo (Hayden Rolence) all make their way to the Marine Life Institute of California, a vast aquarium filled with all manner of ocean life.
-While there, Dory reunites with her old friend Destiny the whale shark (Kaitlin Olsen), and gets help from a cranky octopus named Hank (Ed O’Neill).
+While there, Dory reunites with an old friend, Destiny the whale shark (Kaitlin Olsen), and gets help from a cranky octopus named Hank (Ed O’Neill).
 Together, the group works to reunite Dory with her family, so long as she remembers to "just keep swimming."

 SEE ALSO: What are YOUR Top 5 Pixar Movies?